- A principal organizer of Students for a Democratic Society

 Progressive Democrats of America

-The author and editor of twenty books, Hayden is also a columnist and editorial board member with The Nation magazine.
-In addition, his writings have appeared regularly in such publications as the Boston Globe, the Chronicle of Higher Education, the Denver Post, the Guardian, the Harvard International Review, the Huffington Post, the Los Angeles Times, the New York Times, the San Francisco Chronicle, and a number of weekly alternatives.
+The author and editor of twenty books, Hayden was also a columnist and editorial board member with The Nation magazine.
+In addition, his writings appeared regularly in such publications as the Boston Globe, the Chronicle of Higher Education, the Denver Post, the Guardian, the Harvard International Review, the Huffington Post, the Los Angeles Times, the New York Times, the San Francisco Chronicle, and a number of weekly alternatives.

 For additional information on Tom Hayden, click here.